delta-one/dell-xps-15-9570-debian-linux/README.md

 * Change Fastboot to `Thorough` in *POST Behaviour*.

 ### Installation
 If you need Wifi during installtion, you need to grab an image with non-free firmware, since the official Debian-image doesn't contain the driver for the Killer 1535-chip (or maybe another chip if you have switched).
-During the installation the installer will complain about missing files for the Wifi-firmware, but this warning can be ignored.
+During the installation the installer may complain about missing files for the Wifi-firmware, but this warning can be ignored.

 ### After installation
 If you run into CPU lockups when e.g. running `lspci` or when your computer won't restart/successfully logout, you can add the kernel parameter `nouveau.modeset=0`, which should fix these issues.